NobleSkye/Nobleskye/README.md

 Welcome to my GitHub profile!
 I'm excited to share my projects and contributions with you.

 ## About Me
-- 👩‍💻 Passionate about creating impactful software solutions.
-- 🎮 Crafting immersive experiences with a touch of innovation.
-- 🌐 Creating visually stunning and user-friendly interfaces.
-- 🧠 Dedicated to promoting understanding and acceptance of ADHD and Autism.
+- 🏆 CompTIA ITF+ Certifed
+- 🖥️ Studying for CompTIA Tech+ (WIP)

 ## Projects
 Here are some of the projects you'll find in my repository:
-1. **SkyeNet** a Minecraft Server that just has a bunch of things i like from other servers!
-Surival!
+1. **SkyeNet** a Minecraft Server that just has a bunch of things I like from other servers!
+Survival!
 Hardcore!
 MiniGames!

 ## Get in Touch
 - 📫 [Email](mailto:Rainblueskylar@gmail.com) or [Discord](https://discord.com/PrettySkye).